 Ports used for System Communication

 The following ports are used by the BMC Discovery and you might need to open them on a firewall for correct operation.
-These will be required in addition to the ports directly used for Discovery communications and network ports.
+These will be required in addition to the ports directly used for Network ports used for discovery communications.

 Incoming Appliance User Interface ports

 These ports need to be open to access the UI and CLI for both normal operation and administration of updates.
-Enabling HTTPS in BMC Discovery allows any protocols except SSLv1 and SSLv2.
-TLS v1.1 and v1.2 support was added with the openssl-1.0.1e-15.el6 package, this is available in the December 2013 RHEL 6 operating system upgrade.
-The Apache module (mod_ssl) used to provide SSL and TLS support supports the following versions:
+HTTPS in BMC Discovery only accepts TLS v1.2.

 The appliance accepts incoming client connections on the following ports: